PsyDefDetect-Shared-Task/PsyDefDetect-Shared-Task.github.io/index.md

 <details class="faq-item">
 <summary>How do I register my team?</summary>
 <div class="faq-answer">
-<p>We will release a Google Form for team registration at the end of the evaluation period.
+<p>We will release a Google Form for team registration at the end of the evaluation period.</p>
 </div>
 </details>